ananthigok/blockchain-wallet/README.md

 - A Mnemonic was created using [the online tool](https://iancoleman.io/bip39/) initially

-- A php derive command is created with the Mnemonic, the coin type, also adding the numderivative in the command defines the number of children accounts to retain from data
+- A php derive command is created with the Mnemonic, the coin type, also adding the numderive depth in the command defines the number of children accounts to retain from data
 <kbd>![Command](Screenshots/command.png)

 - The output data is retrieved by running the above command